Building a Neural Network from Scratch with Python & NumPy

 def forward(self, X):

-# calculate the output of the hidden layer
+# Compute the hidden layer output

 self.z1 = np.dot(X, self.W1) + self.b1